-Figure 4-104: The ESI Files tab
+Figure 4-106: The ESI Files tab

-ESI files are sorted by vendor and then the files provided by the vendor.
-Each file lists the device it supports including
+ESI files are sorted by vendor and then by the files provided by the vendor.

+Each file lists the device it supports including:

 - Device name

 - Device description

-- Device revision number
+- · Device revision number

 ESI files are easily added to the list by clicking the Add button and navigating to where the file is saved.
-The Delete button will remove a file from the list but not your hard drive.
+The Delete button removes a file from the list but not your hard drive.

-KAS IDE manages Kollmorgen devices (AKD2G, AKD, AKD-N, etc.) and will automatically install and/or upgrade their ESI files to the latest version.
-The KAS IDE allows Kollmorgen ESI files to be upgraded, but downgrading is not possible.
-For example, the Kollmorgen ESI files: "AKD-for-KAS.xml" or "AKD-N-for-KAS.xml" should not be manually imported.
+KAS-IDE manages Kollmorgen devices (AKD2G, AKD, AKD-N, etc.) and automatically installs and/or upgrade their ESI files to the latest version.

+The KAS-IDE allows Kollmorgen ESI files to be upgraded, but downgrading is not possible.
+Example: The Kollmorgen ESI files AKD-for-KAS.xml or AKD-N-for-KAS.xml should not be manually imported.